-Ray Boyd, Director of Diagnostic Services
+Ray Boyd, MS, LP, Director of Diagnostics

 Ray Boyd has been working with children and adults with learning disabilities and attention disorders for nearly forty years.
 As the director of diagnostic services for Groves Academy, Mr. Boyd and his team provide diagnostic testing services to over 300 students each year, making the team one of the largest providers of such services in the Twin Cities.
 Throughout his career, Mr. Boyd has completed more than 5,000 evaluations.
 In his work, Mr. Boyd provides psychoeducational assessments of children and adults, and consultation services for parents and educators.

-Ph.D. in School Psychology, University of Wisconsin-Milwaukee
+PhD in School Psychology, University of Wisconsin-Milwaukee

 PsyS in School Psychology, Minnesota State University-Moorhead

-B.S. in Child Psychology, University of Minnesota
+BS in Child Psychology, University of Minnesota

 In addition to working directly with children, families, and school personnel, Dr. Schwehr has presented research at regional and international conferences.
-Dr. Schwehr has research interests in utilizing systems-level intervention strategies, the effects of children's identified disabilities, and providing professional development that promotes efficacy and knowledge.
+Dr. Schwehr has research interests in dyslexia, learning disorders, utilizing systems-level intervention strategies, the effects of children's identified disabilities, and providing professional development that promotes efficacy and knowledge.
 Dr. Schwehr completed an American Psychological Association (APA)-accredited internship in rural Illinois in 2014 and post-doctoral supervision in 2015.

-Nancy Knight, Licensed School Psychologist
+Nancy Knight, MEd, LP, Minnesota Licensed Psychologist

 Her professional career includes experience as a learning disabilities and special education teacher in school districts in Montana and Texas, and as an educational diagnostician in the Cypress-Fairbanks school district in Cypress, Texas.
-Ms. Knight is a graduate of Sam Houston State University in Huntsville, Texas, where she earned a Master of Science degree in Education.
+Ms. Knight is a graduate of Sam Houston State University in Huntsville, Texas, where she earned a Master of Education.
 She has a Bachelor of Arts degree from Augustana College in Sioux Falls, South Dakota, where she majored in special education and elementary education.

 Clare Roney, Career Counselor

-M.S.E. in School Counseling, University of Wisconsin-River Falls, B.A. in Political Science, Creighton University
+MSE in School Counseling, University of Wisconsin-River Falls

 Clare has been working as a school counselor for eleven years.
 She started her career teaching in the classroom and helped students stay in school by finding their passions and connected those passions to careers.
 Clare moved to South America where she spent a year as an elementary school counselor.
 When Clare returned to Minnesota she was a secondary counselor for five years before joining the Groves Academy Post-Secondary program.
 While at Groves Academy, Clare developed a Career Exploration program designed to help young adults find their interests, passions, and skills and connect those to potential future careers.